arunimarwaha/portfolio/README.md

 **Research Assistant -- Data Analytics & Reporting @ ROCKWOOL Foundation Berlin (_Nov 2024 – Present_)**
 - Built automated R and Python pipelines using Eurostat and UNHCR APIs to collect, clean, interpolate, and update datasets and country factsheets for a public-facing [dashboard](https://www.rfberlin.com/cream-rfberlin/), reducing recurring effort by over 90%.

-- Processed 3M+ observations by cleaning, validating, weighting, and merging survey data with external datasets; built destination-attractiveness indices and regression models across 163 origin countries to measure global demand, demographic heterogeneity, and origin-country concentration.
+- Processed 3M+ observations by cleaning, validating, weighting, and merging Gallup survey data on migration intentions with other external datasets; built destination-attractiveness indices and regression models across 163 origin countries to measure global demand, demographic heterogeneity, and origin-country concentration.

-- Analysed multiple datasets for 20+ reports, translating trends, segmentation, and demographic patterns into insights used for media outreach, stakeholder reporting, and public communication across Europe.
+- Analysed multiple datasets for 20+ CReAM reports, translating migration trends, segmentation, and demographic patterns into insights used for media outreach, stakeholder reporting, and public communication across Europe.

 - Documented recurring data pipelines and quality-control workflows, improving process transparency, auditability, and handover across dashboard and analytical projects.